 Pre-flight duties: pilot’s daily routine at the airport

-- Coordination with the crew – Pilots always meet with the co-pilot and cabin crew in a dedicated airport area.There they discuss the flight plan, passenger load, and special instructions or procedures.
-This meeting is crucial for ensuring everyone is on the same page and aware of their responsibilities.
+You will always meet with your co-pilot and the cabin crew in a designated airport area.
+This is where you will discuss the flight plan, passenger load, and any special instructions or procedures.
+This meeting is essential to ensure everyone is on the same page and fully aware of their responsibilities.

 In-flight duties: pilot’s daily routine during flight